 Each month, grades K- 5 emphasize a specific virtue aimed at helping students know and practice Christian virtues.
 Through practice, virtue is acquired by deliberate choices and through perseverance.
 The program is designed to create self-motivation within the student by practicing virtues in a fun, exciting and age-appropriate way.

 In cooperation with the school’s virtue campaign, each family has online resources to emphasize the virtue of the month at home.
 Through online fun, contests, service projects and activities, the entire family can actively participate in the virtue campaigns with recommended “at-home” activities.

-Film Clips for Character Education brings scenes from Hollywood films to the classroom for peer discussion.
+For Middle School, Film Clips for Character Education brings scenes from Hollywood films to the classroom for peer discussion.
 Each episode presents a movie scene and guided discussion on subjects like understanding yourself, peer pressure, understanding bullies and other similar topics.
 No inappropriate material is included in any of the film clips.